suyash248/tweety/README.md

 # Tweety
 **Uses twitter Streaming API to get the target tweets for a recent high traffic event(s), and persisting them to elastilcsearch.
-Later events can be filtered using REST API**
+Later, tweets can be filtered using REST API**

 ## Requirements
 Python 2.7+, pip, Elastilcsearch, Twitter developer app